fruityhost/gitoqlok-GitoqlokAcademySuperstoreApp/README.md

 Sheet Title | Description
 ------------ | -------------
+My new sheet|
-undefined|This sheet provides an insight into sales performance by providing a clustering of the Client data based on Profit and Discount measures to highlight the contribution of each City to the overall sales
+Customer Profitability Clustering & City Sales Contribution (1)|This sheet provides an insight into sales performance by providing a clustering of the Client data based on Profit and Discount measures to highlight the contribution of each City to the overall sales
 Customer Profitability Clustering & City Sales Contribution|This sheet provides an insight into sales performance by providing a clustering of the Client data based on Profit and Discount measures to highlight the contribution of each City to the overall sales